 - TDS/TCS certificates

-As prescribed above, if a person fails to obtain a TAN or fails to quote a TAN, penalty of Rs.
-10,000 will be imposed.
+As prescribed above, if a person fails to obtain or fails to quote a TAN, a penalty of INR 10,000 will be imposed.

 Understand TAN Number

-TAN is 10 digit alphanumeric number.
-TAN number in further details below
+It is 10 digit alphanumeric number which is explained in further detail below:

-- First 4 digits of TAN are alphabets, the next 5 digits of TAN are numeric and last digit is an alphabet.
+- First, 4 digits of alphabets, the next 5 digits of are numeric and the last digit is an alphabet.

-- First 3 alphabets of TAN represent the jurisdiction code, 4th alphabet is the initial of the name of the TAN holder who can be a company, firm, individual, etc. For example, TAN allotted to Mr. Atul of Ahmedabad may appear as under:
+- The First 3 alphabets represent the jurisdiction code, 4th alphabet is the initial of the name of the holder who can be a company, firm, individual, etc. For example, it is allotted to Mr. Atul of Ahmedabad may appear as under:

 The combination of all the above items give TAN it’s unique identity.